bunup/typeroll/guides/how-it-works.md

-# How bun-dts Works
+# How typeroll Works

-bun-dts generates TypeScript declaration files by transforming `.d.ts` files into fake JavaScript that preserves type dependencies as real variables, enabling Bun's bundler to apply tree-shaking and name mangling.
+typeroll generates TypeScript declaration files by transforming `.d.ts` files into fake JavaScript that preserves type dependencies as real variables, enabling Bun's bundler to apply tree-shaking and name mangling.

 ## Core Process